webplatform/docs/concepts/programming/javascript/libraries/index.md

 |-
 |[http://ajile.net ajile]
 | Modules
-|ajile is an open-source client-side module that provides JavaScript with an API for runtime namespacing, dependency management and on-demand loading and insertion of cross-domain, local, and inline JavaScript.
+|ajile is an open-source that enables namespacing, dependency-management, and on-demand loading of cross-domain, local, and inline JavaScript within browsers.
 |-
 |[http://angularjs.org AngularJS]
 | Framework